AlticeLabsProjects/kyoto/README.md

 Caveats
 -------

-Based on our experience, there's a few things you should consider doing (or not doing) when using Kyoto Tycoon in production:
+Based on our experience, you should consider a few things when using Kyoto Tycoon in production:

-  * Don't use the `capsiz` option with persistent (on-disk) databases as the server will temporarily stop responding to free up space when the maximum capacity is reached.
+  * Don't use the `capsiz` option with on-disk databases as the server will temporarily stop responding to free up space when the maximum capacity is reached.
 In this case, try to keep the database size under control using auto-expiring keys instead.
-  * Persistent databases are sensitive to disk write performance (affecting not only record updates but also reads).
-Enabling transactions and/or synchronization makes this worse (increases disk writes), as does increasing the number of buckets in case of hash databases (larger structures to write).
+  * On-disk databases are sensitive to disk write performance (impacting record updates as well as reads).
+Enabling transactions and/or synchronization makes this worse, as does increasing the number of buckets for hash databases (larger structures to write).
 Having a disk controller with some kind of battery-backed write-cache enabled makes these issues mute.
-This is fairly standard in enterprise servers and storage systems, so you should be safe.
-You're also safe when using in-memory databases, of course.
-  * Choose your persistent database tuning options carefully, but don't tune unless you need to.
-Some options can be modified by a simple restart of the service (eg. `pccap`, `msiz`) but others require creating the database from scratch (eg. `bnum`, `opts=c`).
+  * Choose your on-disk database tuning options carefully and don't tune unless you need to.
+Some options can be modified by a simple restart of the server (eg. `pccap`, `msiz`) but others require creating the database from scratch (eg. `bnum`, `opts=c`).
-  * Make sure you have enough disk space to store your persistent databases as they grow.
+  * Make sure you have enough disk space to store your on-disk databases as they grow.
 The server uses `mmap()` for file access and handles out-of-space conditions by terminating immediately.
 The database should still be consistent if this happens, so don't fret too much about it.
-  * The unique server ID (`-sid`) is used to break replication loops (a server ignores keys with its own SID).
+  * The unique server ID (`-sid`) is used to break replication loops (a server instance ignores keys with its own SID).
 Keep this in mind when restoring failed _master-master_ instances.
-The documentation recommends always choosing a new SID for new instances, but this doesn't seem a good idea if the existing master still has keys from the failed master pending replication (if the new master doesn't have the same SID, it will accept and propagate them back).
+The documentation recommends always choosing a new SID but this doesn't seem a good idea in this case.
+If the existing master still has keys from the failed master with the old SID pending replication, the new master with a new SID will propagate them back.

 [![Build Status](https://travis-ci.org/sapo/kyoto.svg?branch=master)](https://travis-ci.org/sapo/kyoto)